TeletronicsDotAe/infinite-gallery-angular/demo/README.md

 ```
 *Note* your are not using the local source, but a release from the meteor repository

-Open file http://localhost:3000 in your favorite browser (at leat Firefox and Chrome seems to work)
+Point your favorite browser at http://localhost:3000 (at leat Firefox and Chrome seems to work)

 ## Checked out code